Information for prospective franchise buyers and public users

 The Register is freely available to the public.
 The primary purpose is to improve franchisor transparency and access to disclosure information and help franchise buyers make decisions before entering into a franchise agreement.

-Public users and franchise buyers will be able to search the Register and review franchisor profiles from 15 November 2022.
+Public users and franchise buyers can search the Register and review franchisor profiles.

 Any franchisor information on the Register is provided directly by franchisors and not approved by Government.